apache/shenyu-website/docs/deployment/deployment-quick.md

 ---
 sidebar_position: 1
-title: Standalone Deployment
+title: Local Quick Deployment
 keywords: ["Deployment"]
-description: Standalone Deployment
+description: Local Quick Deployment
 ---

-This article introduces how to start the `Apache ShenYu` gateway in the standalone environment.
+This article introduces how to quick start the `Apache ShenYu` gateway in the standalone environment.

 ### Environmental preparation